 How much does a domain name cost?

-On a good day, you can pick up a domain through a special offer or by using a discount code for as little as $1.
-On average, a .com domain costs between $10-$20 per year and country-specific domains cost a little less.
+On a good day, you can pick up a domain through a special offer or by using a discount code for as little as $1 for the first year.
+On average, a .com domain costs between $10-$20 per year, and country-specific domains cost a little less.

 What is web hosting?

 The term ‘web hosting’ refers to the location of all the stuff you need to run a website.
 Think about the software (WordPress), images, files (PDFs, MP4s, AVIs etc), and you’re in the right place.

 What’s the best hosting for a brand new website?

 There are a few different types of hosting available.

 The cheapest and most popular for new websites is ‘shared hosting‘.

 The term ‘shared’ means your website shares server space with other websites.
 It’s perfectly fine for beginners and sites with low traffic.